kevin-prompt/Weather-Tunnel-Web-Services/Readme.txt

 To get this to run requires:

-Azure SQL Server database with tables and stored procedures as found in the Database folder.
-See the file DbSqlServer.cs and ServiceConfiguration.Cloud.cscfg for some additional connection requirements.
+1) Create an Azure SQL Server database instance and database server.
+Once created, use SSMS to run the scripts to generate tables and stored procedures as found in the Database folder.
+See the file DbSqlServer.cs and ServiceConfiguration.Cloud.cscfg for places to put connection string information specific to the install.

-Azure Storage Account classic, for which access keys are placed in the ServiceConfiguration.Cloud.cscfg.
+2) Create an Azure Storage Account classic.
+This is used as a non-relational database to keep some logs and other other information.
+The connection string for the account created goes into the ServiceConfiguration.Cloud.cscfg.

+3) Create a Cloud Services classic instance.
+This is where the application is published.
+As part of the publishing process, it will also want the storage account.

+4) You will need to acquire some Weather Underground keys to access their API and place those in the ServiceConfiguration.Cloud.cscfg.

-The exact version of memcached from NuGet should be used.
+NOTE: The exact version of memcached server and client (from NuGet) should be used.
 EnyimMemcached v2.16 and WazMemcachedServer v1.0.
 Memcached was popular at the time, although I have used Redis more often since then for other projects.

-Create a Cloud Services classic instance on Azure and publish it there.
-You will need to acquire some Weather Underground keys to access their API.